Accudio/async-alpine-website/src/docs/strategies.md

 ## Event

-The component won't be loaded until it receives the `async-alpine:load` event on `window`.
-Provide the `id` of the component in `detail.id`.
+The component won't be loaded until it receives an event on `window`.
+Provide the event name to listen for in brackets, or emit the `async-alpine:load` event with the the `id` of the component in `detail.id`.

 This can be used for many different cases, the most simple would be loading a component on the click of a button.
 As it's flexible however you can implement your own conditions and trigger to load the component if you wanted.